 Billubhai Parathe wale

-Filled yourself with the most delicious and famous street food in ‘Haridwar’ and ready to stretch out for an afternoon siesta?
-Share your views and experience on the social media platform and help other to experience this unique and delicious journey.
+Have you filled yourself with the most delicious and famous street food in ‘Haridwar’ and ready to stretch out for an afternoon siesta?
+Do write in the comment section below and tell us about your experience in this unique and delicious journey to Haridwar.